CrumrineCoder/NPC-LOOK-UP/README.md

 Plan:

 Create NPC:
-Make only the name required
+1.Make only the name required
-Make a few questions fill themselves based on previous answers in the database and do large textareas etc for the rest
+2.Make a few questions fill themselves based on previous answers in the database and do large textareas etc for the rest
+3. Include the user who created the NPC in the database

 Edit NPC:
-The ability to even do so
+1.The ability to even do so
-User verification
+2.User verification
-Delete a NPC
+3.Delete a NPC

 View NPC:
-Correct formatting
+1.Correct formatting
-Clicking on it's name will bring the user to a more detailed page about the NPC Commenting ability
+2.Clicking on it's name will bring the user to a more detailed page about the NPC 3.Commenting ability
-Ability to report a comment or NPC for spam or offensive material Search functionality
+4.Ability to report a comment or NPC for spam or offensive material Search functionality

 User Story 1: I can see all NPCs by compact and then expand to see the full page if I'm interested.